ipfs-inactive/blog/content/post/105-deprecating-secio.md

 tags: ipfs, libp2p, secio
 ---

+We're removing support for the SECIO security transport in IPFS and libp2p.
+You can mitigate impact to your node(s) by updating to the latest versions.
+Newer nodes should not experience any signficant change when support is removed, but older nodes will start to experience performance degradation.

 ## What are security transports?

 Security transports are components of libp2p that provide end to end encryption of data that is sent across the network.
 Libp2p provides the ability to negotiate security transports once a connection is established, giving nodes the ability to support multiple security transports.
 Once a security transport has been negotiated, all data sent and received is encrypted and only the intended peer can decrypt it.